Angels200/CarND-PID-Control-Project/README.md

 To enable only the P and D components, the hyperparams = {0.15,0.0003,0} configuration is used.
 The same behavior is noticed but in fast manner.
 The car overshoot the lane and crashes.
 A fine tuned parameter makes the car steer stablely along the central line.

 ### PDI Controller :
-To enable it, the hyperparams = {0.15,0.0003,0} configuration is used.
+To enable it, the hyperparams = {0.15,0.0003,3} configuration is used.
 The result is perfect and the car behaves as expected.
 It steers smoothly along the central line.

+## Hyperparameters Tuning :
+All parameters were tuned manually.
+This approach quickly lead to unrecoverable crashes of the car and require a manual restart of the simulator.
+The process used was as follows:
+    1. Enable P controller, with hyperparams[1] and hyperparams[2] to zero
+    2. Enable PD Controller by adding and increasing hyperparams[1] until oscillations.
+When the crashes
+    3. Enable PID Controller by adding and increasing hyperparams[1] until the car steers fine.